Invention (musical composition): Form

 Inventions are similar in style to a fugue, though they are much simpler.
 They consist of a short exposition, a longer development, and, sometimes, a short recapitulation.
-The key difference is that inventions do not generally contain an answer to the subject in the dominant key, whereas the fugue does.
+The key difference is that, unlike fugues, inventions generally do not contain an answer to the subject.
 Two-part and three-part inventions are in contrapuntal style.

 Exposition

 In the exposition, a short motif is introduced by one voice in the tonic key.
 This is also known as the theme.
-The subject is then repeated in the second voice in the tonic key while the initial voice either plays a countersubject or plays in free counterpoint.
+The subject is then repeated in the second voice in the dominant key while the initial voice either plays a countersubject or plays in free counterpoint.

 Development

 The development comprises the bulk of the piece.
 Here the composer develops the subject by writing variations either melodically or harmonically.
 This usually involves the alternation of episodes with statements of the theme, similar to the development of a fugue.
 In minor- and major-mode inventions, the theme is typically restated in the relative major and the dominant, respectively.
 New key areas are reached through episodes, which usually move sequentially through the circle of fifths.
 The final episode ends on a half cadence in the original key, and is often exaggerated to make the subject sound extra special when it returns.
 Many of Bach‘s Inventions follow this plan, including BWV 775 and BWV 782.